 But sometimes eye fatigue is a sign of an underlying condition that may need medical treatment.
 If eyefatigue persists despite taking simple precautions, see your doctor.
 This is especially important if your eye fatigue is associated wit...

 Conjunctivitis (commonly called pink eye): Inflammation of the conjunctiva caused by allergies or infections (viral or bacterial); blood vessels in the conjunctiva become engorged, and the normally white part of the eye looks red.
 Other symptoms usually include itchiness and discharge.

 Corneal abrasions: A scratch on the cornea is called an abrasion.
 It can be very painful.
-The cornea is vulnerable to injuries from children's flying fingers, errant tree branches, or tennis balls.
-With antibiotic drops and your doctor closely tracking your recovery, corneal abrasions tend to get better without further problems.
+The cornea is vulnerable to injuries from fingers, errant tree branches, or tennis balls.
+With antibiotic drops and monitoring by your doctor, corneal abrasions tend to get better without further problems.

-Corneal infections (called keratitis): Inflamed or infected cornea sometimes caused from shingles (herpes zoster), or from wearing contact lenses overnight or wearing lenses that haven't been properly cleaned and disinfected.
+Corneal infections (called keratitis): Inflamed or infected cornea sometimes caused by bacterial or viral infections; these infections are often associated with wearing contact lenses overnight or wearing lenses that haven't been properly cleaned and disinfected.

 Foreign bodies: Something in the eye -- a bit of dirt, plant debris, or a fragment of a contact lens; these are usually just irritating, and tears or water rinse them out.
 If not removed, foreign bodies can cause corneal abrasions.